1. Types and basic characteristics of joint venture (JV) in China

 Right after the economic opening of the 80's, the sino-foreign joint ventures were the only legal form of commercial and industrial enterprises allowed as foreign investments in China.

 As an example, the Chinese government grants incentives to the foreign investors who develop projects in the western provinces (the least developed such as Xinjiang, Ningxia or Gansu).
-Since over 10 years, some additional measures aim to encourage foreign investors to invest in high-tech, energy saving and green business fields.
+Since over 10 years, some additional measures aim to encourage foreign investors to invest for example in high-tech, energy saving and green business fields.

 3. Possible business restrictions for foreign investors

-Some limitations may, depending on the sector of activity, result in :
+Some limitations may, depending on the sector of activity, result in:

 - a (very) high minimum registered capital level for a given sector.
 It means a high entry cost